 During the semester, all students must take a minimum of 4 classes or a maximum of 5 (this does not include the optional intensive course).
 If you choose to take Spanish language during the semester, that counts as one of your 4 or 5 classes.
-Students may combine classes taught in English and classes taught in Spanish, but an Intermediate or Advanced level of Spanish is always required to take electives in Spanish.
+Students may combine classes taught in English and classes taught in Spanish, but an Intermediate or Advanced level of Spanish is always required to take classes in Spanish.

-In order to take electives taught in Spanish, students must have completed at least 4 semesters of college Spanish.
-Students who have taken 3 semesters of college Spanish may also take electives in Spanish, as long as they complete the 8-credit Spanish language intensive course preceding the regular semester.
+In order to take classes taught in Spanish, students must have completed at least 4 semesters of college Spanish.
+Students who have taken 3 semesters of college Spanish may also take classes in Spanish, as long as they complete the 8-credit Spanish language intensive course preceding the regular semester.

-Students who plan to take all their electives in English must take Spanish Language as one of their classes – either during the month-long intensive course, or during the semester.
+Students who plan to take all their classes in English must take Spanish Language as one of their classes – either during the month-long intensive course, or during the semester.
 (If you wish, you can take Spanish during both the intensive course and the semester.)

 Course offerings are subject to change.
-All students must get a TOTAL OF 8 ELECTIVE COURSES APPROVED by your academic advisor, in case of changes in course availability or schedule conflicts.
+All students MUST have a total of 8 COURSES APPROVED by their home institution, in case of changes in course availability or schedule conflicts.
 That way, if a class is cancelled or 2 of the classes you want to take meet at the same time, you’ll already have back-up classes that you know your school will accept.
 When you pre-register for classes (this happens after you’re accepted), you will have to list a total of 8 possible classes that you can take (this does not include the optional intensive course).
 We will not be able to pre-register you unless you provide us with 8 possible courses.